Today is Carer's Rights Day, but where is the media coverage? Left Foot Forward urges politicians to push forward this vital campaign.

 MPs have tweeted in their supported to the campaign today but there is only so much a virtual 140 characters from a politician can do.
 They have the ability to raise the profile of this campaign simply by talking about it more, campaigning on it and pressing ministers into action.

 Left Foot Forward calls on our politicians to push forward this campaign and help those who give so much to help those around them.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.